Atomic Robo is a comic about, well, Atomic Robo, a robot built by Nikola Tesla

 Robo: I met three future versions of myself who turned the lightning guns into a bomb using science they told me to invent.

-Steampunk: A pyramid possesses not only a steam-based system that allows it to move, but a water-based computer.
+- Steampunk: A pyramid possesses not only a steam-based system that allows it to move, but a water-based computer.

 - Stock Dinosaurs: Dr. Dinosaur is a Dromaeosaurid (for the less jargon-enabled, think "Velociraptor.")
 And it is explicitly stated that he can't be an actual velociraptor, since: 1. they don't exist, 2. he's too big, and 3. he doesn't have feathers.
 Robo even states that he is modeled after the fictitious raptors from the Jurassic Park films.
 All of this Robo takes as evidence that Dr. Dinosaur isn't really a dinosaur at all, but some artificially created monster.

-Stupid Jetpack Hitler: Volume 2 has Robo fighting Nazi mecha (Laufpanzers), Nazi supersoldiers, and various weird science like lightning guns and a railgun emplacement on Nazi-held Guernsey which turns out to be a "weather cannon".
+- Stupid Jetpack Hitler: Volume 2 has Robo fighting Nazi mecha (Laufpanzers), Nazi supersoldiers, and various weird science like lightning guns and a railgun emplacement on Nazi-held Guernsey which turns out to be a "weather cannon".
 Robo lampshades just how dumb that sounds.

-Super Soldier: Volume 2, Atomic Robo and the Dogs of War, has Nazi supersoldiers developed as a part of the Special Weapons Program.
+- Super Soldier: Volume 2, Atomic Robo and the Dogs of War, has Nazi supersoldiers developed as a part of the Special Weapons Program.
 They're hardly the archetype of the Aryan ideal, being slavering brain-dead beasts with insane levels of strength and endurance.

 It is only a coincidence!
 I do not even know who Tom Baker

 - Syndication Title: When Atomic Robo and the Vampire Dimension was collected, it was retitled Atomic Robo and Other Strangeness.
 Probably because the Vampire Dimension was in only the first issue.

-- Take That: One Real Science Adventures story has Robo walk into a comic shop in the 90's and be turned off by all the Dark Age trends), but the website includes a list of things that the creators promise Atomic Robo won't be, unlike the BigTwo publishers: "No angst, no 'cheesecake', no reboots, no filler, no delays."
+- Take That: One Real Science Adventures story has Robo walk into a comic shop in the 90's and be turned off by all the Dark Age trends, reflecting the creators' criticism of the comics industry at large.
+The website elaborates by including a list of things that the creators promise Atomic Robo won't be, unlike the Big Two publishers: "No angst, no 'cheesecake', no reboots, no filler"; and before transitioning to a webcomic format, "No delays."

 "Pick up any Big Two title and youíve got a 50% chance of finding one, some, or all of those rules broken between its covers.
 Pick it up for a year, and itís a 90% chance.
 This is whatís wrong with comics today.
 I mean, honestly.
 What kind of maladjust goes out of his way to read melodramatic borderline misogynist stories with incomprehensible continuities that constantly shift when thereís a story at all if it shows up on time?"